 BC continues to grow and so does the demand for electricity.
 As part of BC Hydro’s regeneration of its key capital assets, the John Hart Generating Station Replacement Project will ensure the continued supply of safe and reliable power on Vancouver Island.

 The John Hart facility has been operating since 1947.
-There are three key reasons why BC Hydro is proposing the John Hart Generating Station Replacement Project:
+There are three key reasons why BC Hydro is replacing John Hart: